 - Left click or tap on the “OK” button to close this window.

 - Follow the instructions on the screen to finish the installation process.

 - After you successfully installed the driver please reboot your Windows 10 operating system.

-There you go, a few easy steps to get your external display up and running in your Windows 10 technical Preview and also if you have any other questions regarding this article you can write us in the comments section of the page situated below and we will help you further as soon as possible.
+There you go, these are a few easy steps to get your external display up and running on your Windows 10 computer.
+If you have any other questions regarding this article, you can write us in the comment section below and we will help you further as soon as possible.

 - Here are the best G-Sync monitors for Windows 10